 Late Assistant Professor of English.

-We are deeply saddened that Dr. Opitz passed away in March 2015.
+We are deeply saddened to announce that Dr. Opitz passed away in March 2015.
 We miss him greatly and appreciate his many contributions to the HPU English Department.
+We are currently keeping his page available as a tribute to his remarkable, if too short, scholarly career.

 Ph.D., Comparative Literature, University of Minnesota, 2007.